Minimizing Binary Size

 reduces the binary size by around 10 KB and DRAM usage by around 1.5 KB.

-Please note that these size reductions assume the UART/USB-Serial-JTAG driver code is not pulled into the app, if you already use these drivers for other purposes then the savings will be smaller.
+Please note that these size reductions assume the UART/USB-Serial-JTAG driver code is not pulled into the app.
+If these drivers are already used for other purposes, then the savings will be smaller.

 Bootloader Size